doctrine/dbal/UPGRADE.md

 # Upgrade to 5.0

+## BC BREAK: Primary key constraint no longer created for auto-increment columns on Oracle

+The primary key constraint is no longer automatically created for auto-increment columns on Oracle.
+If a primary key constraint is required, create it explicitly.

 ## BC BREAK: Changes in protected `AbstractPlatform` API

 1. The `$options` parameter of the `AbstractPlatform::_getCreateTableSQL()` method is no longer optional and has been